chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

    :width: 49%
    :align: center

-The void fraction at the quadrature point using QCM can be writtena s:
+The void fraction at the quadrature point using QCM can be written as:

 .. math::
     \varepsilon_f = 1 - \frac{\sum_{i}^{n_p} V^N_{p,i}}{V^N_{sphere}}

-where :math:`V^N_{shere}` is the normalized volume of the volume averaging spheres and :math:`V^N_{p,i}` is the normalized volume of the particle.
-In order not to miss any particle in the current cell and to avoid exceeding neighboring cells, the volume of the averaging spheres defined thorugh the user specified sphere radius (:math:`R_s`) and should respect the following condition:
+where :math:`V^N_{sphere}` is the normalized volume of the volume averaging spheres and :math:`V^N_{p,i}` is the normalized volume of the particle.
+In order not to miss any particle in the current cell and to avoid exceeding neighboring cells, the volume of the averaging spheres is defined through the user specified sphere radius (:math:`R_s`) and should respect the following condition:

 .. math::
     \frac{h_{\Omega}}{2} \leq R_s \leq h_{\Omega}